MwauratheAlex/NFTMarketplaceShowcase/README.md

 This is the code repository for the landing page of an NFT Marketplace cross-platform React Native application.

+A landing page for the NFT Marketplace Application.
+All details about the app are shared in this smooth single page website, together with the download link as well as all the app features.
+The page is hosted on IPFS, a completely decentralized peer-to-peer protocol.

 ## Available Scripts

 In the project directory, you can run: